The Essential Skill of Decision Making

 Every individual has their dominant mode of how they react to a perceived fearful or stressful event.
 Some folks are fighters, some runaway or are avoidant and some freeze, i.e., they go numb, unable to move and unable to decide what to do.
 All three of these reactions are valid reactions when there is a real threat.
 Like in the case of a bear attack, it might be good to freeze and play dead; with a mountain lion you want to yell scream make yourself big and lots of noise ready to fight.
 Moreover, if someone is pointing a gun at you, your best option is to run away.
 Lastly, in the case of a pending hard winter, eating a bit more or in the case of a pervasive environmental stress the survival of the species is perhaps dependent upon fornication, i.e. reproduction.

 Sometimes life feels like we are a cat trapped in a small garden shed with a big bad dog (our demons, fears and anxieties).
 The survival response of the cat is a disorganized attack on anything that is near.
 However, if the cat can take a few deep breaths and realize it is up in the rafters of the shed and beyond the reach of the dog.
 The barking is scary but not life threatening.
 The cat notices that it can jump down to the bench and out an open window.
 So the cat takes a few more deep breaths to gather up courage to face the big dog (fear/anxiety), focuses and executes its escape.
 Thus even though this reactive fear based, if given a moment, one can strategize a plan and execute.

 Years ago, I was free climbing (without ropes or climbing gear) in the Grand Tetons and managed to get quite a ways up on this bit of wall.
 About 2/3rds the way up (150+ feet), it became impassable for my skill level.
 Admittedly, I was young, dumb and too full of myself.
 I spent a good 90 minutes frozen in fear, trying to manage my anxiety and trying to figure out what to do.
-It was late in the afternoon and would soon be getting dark.
+It was late in the afternoon and would soon be dark.
 I came to the realization that I could stay there, get tired and fall to my death.
 On the other hand, I could die trying.
 Finally I decided my only option was to scooch along a ½ inch wide crack/ledge for about 40 feet and then leap down 20 feet on to patch of loose shale.
 Well I survived to tell the tale.
 It was a memorable life lesson…die or die trying…perhaps by the grace of God we survive but we still have to put forth our best effort.

 The point is, when decisions are from fear and anxiety the goal and outcome is very short-term, i.e., staying alive.
 However, the reactive response from the context of fear is not necessarily good for the longer-term health, happiness and well-being.